lebao3105/Commands-collection/wiki/Building-and-running-CC.md

 ### OS

 * CC is written and made to run on Linux;
-* CC has a little bit of code for BSDs + Darwin;
+* CC has a little bit of code for BSDs + Darwin (macOS);
 * CC should run on many other UNIXes - some workarounds maybe required;
 * CC does NOT compile on Windows!
-WSL doesn't count.
+May work on WSL.
 Most stuff here is done using UNIX/POSIX functions.

 Do not ask for support for dated/dead OSes / versions.

-### A C compiler

-> Note: Currently it is not needed right now.
-This section is kept as-is for future usage, if any.

-It could be MSVC, CLang or GCC.
-A fairly recent compiler is recommended.

-Right now CC still does not have the C standard version set.
-Will it only need C99?
-C11?
-Or even C23?

-Try C1x or C23 if something goes wrong.

 ### A Pascal Compiler